-Plan to use your headlamp on mother nature’s absolute worst days?
+Plan to use your headlamp in bad weather?
 Look into waterproofness.
 Water-resistance of electronics is usually rated on the IPX scale, from IPX-0 (no water resistance) to IPX-8 (essentially waterproof, though the manufacturer will define the parameters).

 Headlamps built for the outdoors have at least some waterproofing, usually starting around IPX-4 (protection from splashes from any direction for at least 5 minutes) to IPX-7 (protection from submersion up to 1m for at least 30 minutes).

-Many of the headlamps for outdoor use are roughly the same size and weight.
-But if you’re the type that cuts your toothbrush in half to save grams, headlamp weight will be important to you.
+Many headlamps for outdoor use are roughly the same size and weight.
+But if you want to save grams, headlamp weight is one thing to consier.

-As weight is usually goes hand-in-hand with features (lighter = less features, heavier = more features), it’s important to know exactly what you want from your light, and what you can do without.
+Weight is usually goes hand-in-hand with features (lighter = less features, heavier = more features), so it’s important to know exactly what you want from your light, and what you can do without.
 Once you have a clear idea of your needs, you can find headlamps that tick all your boxes and then choose the lightest.